 Retcon: King Boo debuted in Luigi's Mansion, where he swore to avenge himself against the Mario Bros. for what they did to him, which was... nothing, since he hadn't appeared before.
 Super Mario 64 DS is now King Boo's official first canon appearance, which makes his lines in Luigi's Mansion make more sense.

 Shout-Out: One of the new levels plays the music from Delfino Plaza.
 The new casino minigames with Luigi play the music from Casino Delfino.

 Tactical Suicide Boss: Since Yoshi can't pick up enemies, going into a Bowser battle with Yoshi makes Bowser's fire breath spawn hats which allow Yoshi to become someone who can actually fight back.

 This Looks Like a Job for Aquaman: Wario is pretty much useless except for the levels which are specifically designed to make use of his abilities.
-Yoshi isn't particularly useful on his own, though his ability to enter a stage with any character's cap makes him convenient to have around.
+Yoshi isn't particularly useful on his own (though he excels in getting 100-coin stars), though his ability to enter a stage with any character's cap makes him convenient to have around.

 Throw The Mook At Them: The game has only Yoshi as a playable character at the start.
 As such, he cannot punch enemies, but he can swallow them to stock up on eggs to throw.
 Both King Bob-omb and Goomboss could not be beaten if they did not have their respective mooks to fuel Yoshi for eggs.
 If anyone other than Yoshi fights Goomboss, the fight will be slightly different in that you have to punch Goombas into Goomboss in order to hurt him.